firefight776/ai-image-gallery-terraform/README.md

 Traffic is routed through an Application Load Balancer for high availability.
 Image Upload Workflow
 When a user uploads an image:
-The request is sent to a backend endpoint (Lambda/API).
+The request is sent to a backend endpoint powered by AWS Lambda (via Function URL).
 The image is stored in an S3 bucket.
 Metadata & AI Processing
 A Lambda function processes the uploaded image.